Safety first! Creating a safe spot

 • Keep your spot clean and hygienic.
 Read more here.

-• If you have a water feature for dog swimming, make sure to follow our guidelines for keeping dogs safe around water.
+• If you have a water feature that allows swimming, make sure to follow our guidelines for keeping humans and dogs safe around water.

 • Regularly inspecting your property then remedying or noting hazards can be a great way to create a safe spot.
 You can adapt this checklist for inspections.